nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 multiple responsibilities and to adhere to the Single Responsibility Principle.
 By distributing the tasks, the system gains in maintainability and scalability, facilitating future enhancements and modifications.

+### Parser Class Component
+The `Parser` class is responsible for parsing any input from the user and making sense of them to execute the correct commands.

+#### Overview
+The `Parser` class contains several predefined string constants representing the valid commands and a public method to parse the input from the user.

+#### Detailed Workflow
+Whenever input from the user is detected by the program, the `Parser` class will split the command into 2 parts, with the first part containing the command and the second containing details of the command (if present).
+The command entered is then evaluated using a switch statement, with the value of it being compared to the values of each case.
+In the case of a match, the `Parser` class will then execute the respective action associated with that command by calling other classes from the program such as `BookList` or `BookDetails`.

+#### Implementation and Rationale
+The `Parser` class incorporates exception handling to detect invalid or unrecognized commands.
+This allows the program to continue running while prompting the user for valid input

+By abstracting out the parsing functionality of BookBuddy into a separate `Parser` class, the complexity of parsing user input is removed from the main code.
+It is instead replaced by a simple interface for the user to work with, adhering to the abstraction concept of object-oriented programming.

 ## Product scope
 ### Target user profile